-It's extremely rare that someone being placed under arrest has the right to forcefully resist.
-But in most states, if the arresting officer uses excessive force that could cause "great bodily harm,” the arrestee has the right to defend him or herself.
+It's rare that someone being placed under arrest has the right to forcefully resist.
+But, in most states, if the arresting officer uses excessive force that could cause "great bodily harm" or death, arrestees have the right to defend themselves.
 That's because most states hold that an officer's use of excessive force amounts to assault or battery, which a victim has a right to defend against.
-(For further reading on this topic and related ones, see What to Do and Not Do When Arrested, Battery Against a Police Officer, and Resisting Arrest: Laws, Penalties, and Defense.)

-On the rare occasion that a court finds that an arrestee was entitled to resist, the determination shifts to whether the amount of force he or she used was appropriate.
-Although the precise rules vary by state, in general, the amount of force used to resist arrest must be proportional to the amount of excess force used by the arresting officer.
+On the rare occasion that a court finds that an arrestee was entitled to resist excessive force, the determination shifts to whether the amount of force used was appropriate.
+Although the precise rules vary by state, in general, the amount of force used to resist arrest must be proportional to the amount of excessive force used by the arresting officer.
 An arrestee's use of force is not justified if it's more than necessary to fend off the attack or free oneself.

 The circumstances under which a person is justified in resisting excessively forceful arrest are rare, even rarer due to some important exceptions.
 States created these exceptions to discourage people from fighting with police.
 An arrestee will no longer be justified in defending themself under the following circumstances.

-- Abatement.
-If the officer stops using excessive force, then the arrestee must stop resisting.
+No more danger.
+If the officer stops using excessive force, the arrestee must stop resisting.

-- Resistance that prolongs excessive force.
-If the person being arrested has reason to believe that, if he stops resisting, the officer will stop using excessive force, then he must stop resisting.
+Resistance that prolongs excessive force.
+An arrestee must stop resisting if there's reason to believe the officer will stop using excessive force if the arrestee quits resisting.

-- Resistance that causes excessive force.
-If the person being arrested did something to cause the officer to use excessive force in the first place, then she isn't justified in resisting the arrest.
+Resistance that causes excessive force.
+If the arrestee did something to cause the officer to use excessive force in the first place, she isn't justified in resisting the arrest.

 To illustrate how tricky the resistance issue can be, suppose that an officer pulls Jesse over for reckless driving.
 The officer gets out of his patrol car and orders Jesse to exit the vehicle and put his hands in the air.
 Jesse complies.
 The officer then tackles Jesse to the ground and repeatedly slams his head into the pavement.
 Under these circumstances, it would probably be reasonable for Jesse to resist the arrest—in some states, he may even be justified in using deadly force because of the threat to his life.